 - Paint Color: Sherwin-Williams Naval SW 6244

-- Lighting: clear glass globe pendant lights with brushed nickel finish
+- Lighting: oversized clear glass globe pendant lights with Edison bulbs

 2. Sleek Seaside Inspirations